 2. Tighten payments

 Receiving payments faster will boost your cash flow.
 One of the easiest ways to speed up your payments is to send invoices immediately after the delivery of goods or services.
-You may also want to consider shortening payment terms, particularly if they are longer than 30 days.
+You may also want to consider shortening payment terms, or the time window you give your customers to pay you, particularly if they are longer than 30 days.

 A mobile EFTPOS device can give your customers an easy way to pay on the spot no matter where you are, removing invoice time lags.

 Set out clear payment guidelines for your customers and consider reviewing your supply terms if a customer regularly fails to pay on time.
 Think about offering a discount for early payment or put a statement on your quotes and invoices indicating that you reserve the right to charge interest on overdue accounts.

 All companies have different payment habits.
 Some pay everything on the same day each month, while others pay on an ad-hoc basis.
 It’s worthwhile getting across the payment practices your customers use so you can factor this into your cash flow planning.